 The answer, as with most personal finance, is to start small.
 Because when saving, your little savings really do add up.

-There’s two basic ways to have more money: you can spend, and you can make more.
+There are two basic ways to have more money: you can save, and you can make more.
 (Damn, we’re just BURSTING with revolutionary observations, ain’t we?)

 Today I’m going to talk about how to save more.
 But before I do, I want to note that it may not be what you need to be focusing on.
 Because in general, we’ve noticed that a lot of people focus too much on the former and too little on the latter.

 You can shave down how much money you spend on food, transportation, clothing, and housing—but you can’t ever get them down to nothing.
 You’re a living person!
 Food and shelter are biological necessities, and you deserve to enjoy your one and only life.
-We’re not among the many personal finance gurus who gleefully urge you to optimize every shred of human joy out of your daily existence.
+We’re not among the many money writers who gleefully urge you to optimize every shred of human joy out of your daily existence.

 So keep that in mind!
 You can’t budget your way out of poverty.
 Personal finance can’t erase decades of depressed wages.
 So if that’s where you’re at, maybe you should let yourself keep your small luxuries and focus on building a plan to grow your income?